First Capital Bank Launches WhatsApp Banking Chatbot - NewZimbabwe.com

 Interactions with Alisa are free, with charges applying to transactions as per their tariffs.

-Speaking on the launch of the innovative product, the bank’s managing director, Ciaran McSharry said the product is a step into the future.
+Speaking on the launch of the innovative product, the bank’s managing director, Ciaran McSharry said the product was a step into the future.

 “Our mandate is to provide convenience, flexibility and service excellence to our customers and clients across the globe at every opportunity” he said.